f1se4/portfolio/md/covidmollet/covidmollet.md

     return noticias
 ```

 When we have the complete string of the article to avoid any disturbing find element (uppercase, strange symbols, etc..) we are going to clean our strings and let it easy to find some word or sentence.
-For that this functions are defined:
+For that this function is defined:

 ```python
 def clean_web_text(text):